-OJ C 34, 31.1.2020, p.
+4 OJ C 34, 31.1.2020, p.
 1.

-- In its conclusions of 13 December 2019, the European Council reconfirmed its desire to (7) establish as close as possible a future relationship with the United Kingdom in line with the Political Declaration and respecting the previously agreed guidelines of the European Council, as well as statements and declarations, notably those of 25 November 2018.
+- comprehensive and balanced Free Trade Agreement at its core, law enforcement and criminal justice, foreign policy, security and defence and wider areas of cooperation. - (6) Article 184 of the Withdrawal Agreement provides that the Union and the United Kingdom shall use their best endeavours, in good faith and in full respect of their respective legal orders, to take the necessary steps to negotiate expeditiously the agreements governing their future relationship referred to in the Political Declaration and to conduct the relevant procedures for the ratification or conclusion of those agreements, with a view to ensuring that those agreements apply, to the extent possible, as from the end of the transition period. - (7) In its conclusions of 13 December 2019, the European Council reconfirmed its desire to establish as close as possible a future relationship with the United Kingdom in line with the Political Declaration and respecting the previously agreed European Council's guidelines, as well as statements and declarations, notably those of 25 November 2018.
 The European Council reiterated in particular that the future relationship with the United Kingdom will have to be based on a balance of rights and obligations and ensure a level playing field.
-The European Council welcomed the Commission's decision to reappoint Mr Michel BARNIER for the negotiations on the future relationship and invited the Commission to submit to the Council a draft comprehensive mandate for a future relationship with the United Kingdom immediately after its withdrawal.
-The European Council stated that it would follow the negotiations closely and provide further general political directions as necessary. - (8) Negotiations should therefore be opened with a view to concluding a new partnership agreement with the United Kingdom.
+The European Council invited the Commission to submit to the Council 'a draft comprehensive mandate for a future relationship with the United Kingdom immediately after its withdrawal'.
+The European Council stated that it would follow the negotiations closely and provide further general political directions as necessary. - (8) Negotiations should therefore be opened with a view to establishing a new partnership with the United Kingdom of Great Britain and Northern Ireland.
 The Commission should be nominated as the Union negotiator.
-For Common Foreign and Security Policy matters, the Commission will conduct negotiations in agreement with the High Representative of the Union for Foreign Affairs and Security Policy,
+For Common Foreign and Secrity Policy matters, the Commission should conduct negotiations in agreement with the High Representative of the Union for Foreign Affairs and Security Policy.